 The budget proposals for 2020/21 were presented based on "business as usual", to the Orkney IJB in April 2020, however it is now evidenced that this is not the case.
 It must be recognised that extraordinary costs are being incurred and will continue to be incurred for the foreseeable future.
 For accounting purposes, these costs will be recorded separately, with the assumption that costs will be covered by partners, and ultimately by government.
+Based on the assumptions made the projected cost for services commissioned is approximately £2.3 million.
+Some of these costs are in relation to unidentified savings.

-A Local Mobilisation Plans Financial Return is submitted by NHS Orkney which captures the actual and anticipated costs of the Health and Social Care Partnership.
+Local Mobilisation Plans are submitted by NHS Orkney to Scottish Government to capture the actual and anticipated additional costs of the Health and Social Care Partnership.